ibm-cloud-docs/cloud-activity-tracker/index.md

 Complete the following steps to verify that an event has been created:

+1. Grant the user permissions to view account events.
+For more information, see [Viewing account events](/docs/services/cloud-activity-tracker/how-to/manage-events-ui/viewing_events.html#account_events) and [Granting permisisons to see account events](/docs/services/cloud-activity-tracker/how-to/grant_permissions.html#grant_acc_events).

-1. From the {{site.data.keyword.Bluemix_notm}} Dashboard, select the {{site.data.keyword.cloudaccesstrailshort}} service.
+2. From the {{site.data.keyword.Bluemix_notm}} Dashboard, select the {{site.data.keyword.cloudaccesstrailshort}} service.
 The service dashboard opens.

-2. Configure the view to search for the {{site.data.keyword.keymanagementserviceshort}} events that have been generated when you provisioned the service and added a key.
+3. Configure the view to search for the {{site.data.keyword.keymanagementserviceshort}} events that have been generated when you provisioned the service and added a key.

     * Select **Account logs** for the field *View logs*.
     * Select **target.name** for the field *Search field* and enter **kms** in the *Filter* field.